-Reveal unseen problems in your home with this inexpensive thermal camera that plugs into a mobile phone
+Reveal unseen problems in your home with the inexpensive Seek thermal camera that plugs into a mobile phone

 Imagine plugging a pocket-sized camera device into your smart phone and then being able to see leaky pipes or ductwork inside walls.
 That’s what the Seek Thermal™ camera does.

-Though thermal imaging previously required special gear costing thousands of dollars, the Seek Thermal™ camera sells for from $199 to $249 and is available through Amazon.com, Thermal.com, or Home Depot.
+Though thermal imaging previously required special gear costing thousands of dollars, the Seek Thermal™ camera sells for from about $199 to $250 and is available through Amazon.com, Thermal.com, or Home Depot.

 Mounted onto an iOS or Android phone, this tiny thermal camera accessory allows you to view, take photos, or shoot video that literally sees heat, revealing pipes, ductwork, insulation, and much more.
 It can find a myriad of hidden problems around the house.